oscardelalanza/personal-portfolio/README.md

 ### Prerequisites

-- ruby
+- `Ruby 2.7.0`
-- rails
+- `Rails 6`
-- git
+- `Git`
-- postgreSQL
+- `PostgreSQL`
-- Yarn
+- `Yarn`
-- AWS account
+- `AWS account`

 ### Setup

-To clone the project into your local environment do the following
+To clone the project into your local environment do the following.

-- open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored.
-- run the command `git clone git@github.com:oscardelalanza/personal-portfolio.git` run the command cd `personal-portfolio` to enter to the project directory
+- Run the command `git clone git@github.com:oscardelalanza/personal-portfolio.git`.
+- Run the command cd `personal-portfolio` to enter the project directory.

 ### Install